awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 # DB instance classes<a name="Concepts.DBInstanceClass"></a>

 The DB instance class determines the computation and memory capacity of an Amazon RDS DB instance\.
+A DB instance class consists of both the DB instance type and the size\.
 The DB instance class you need depends on your processing power and memory requirements\.

 For more information about instance class pricing, see [Amazon RDS pricing](https://aws.amazon.com/rds/pricing/)\.

 **Topics**
 + [DB instance class types](#Concepts.DBInstanceClass.Types)